 Funds in the master trust collection account generally will be invested in Eligible Investments selected by the servicer.
 Such funds may be invested in debt obligations of the bank or its affiliates so long as such obligations qualify as Eligible Investments.
 Any earnings (net of losses and investment expenses) on funds in the master trust collection account will be paid to, or at the direction of, the transferor except as otherwise specified in the related series supplement.
 Any funds on deposit in the master trust collection account will remain in the master trust collection account and will be invested in Eligible Investments until the Business Day before the Distribution Date when they will be allocated as described in "-Application of Collections" above.
-The servicer will have the revocable power to withdraw funds and property from the master trust collection account for the purpose of carrying out its duties under the pooling agreement and any series supplement.
+The servicer will have the revocable power to withdraw funds and property from the master trust collection account and to instruct the master trust trustee to make withdrawals and payments from the master trust collection account for the purpose of carrying out its duties under the pooling agreement and any series supplement.
 The paying agent shall have the revocable power to withdraw funds and property from the master trust collection account for the purpose of making distributions to the investor certificateholders.
 The paying agent for each series is expected to be The Bank of New York Mellon.
 However, an alternative or additional paying agent for a series, class or tranche of notes may be specified in connection with the issuance of such series, class or tranche of notes.